 The Gostwick family coat of arms

 Gostwick acquired land from dispossessed religious houses to add to his manor and even entertained King Henry VIII at Willington.
 He died in 1545 and was succeeded by his son, who died in the same year, then by his brother William who died in 1549.
 William's son, another John, succeeded him.
 His son, another William was High Sheriff of Bedfordshire in 1595 and was created a baronet by King James I (1603-1625) in 1611.
 His grandson Edward was deaf and dumb but married, succeeded as Lord of the Manor and had children, his second son William being High Sheriff in 1679/80 and Member of Parliament for Bedfordshire from 1698 to 1713.
 His grandson William sold Willington Manor in 1731 to Sarah, Duchess of Marlborough, widow of the great general, the victor of Blenheim, she died in 1744.

 The Russell family coat of arms

-In 1774 the Duke of Bedford purchased Willington Manor from the Duke of Marlborough [R5/70] and it remained in the family's possession until 1902 when it was sold to George and James Keeble of Peterborough.
+In December 1774 the Duke of Bedford purchased Willington Manor from the Duke of Marlborough for £100,000, completing the manor's ownership by three separate ducal families; £50,000 was paid at once and a further £50,000 in October 1778 to complete the conveyance.
+The manor remained with the Dukes of Bedford until 1902 when it was sold to George and James Keeble of Peterborough.
 The manorial estate was quickly broken up with Colonel Frank Shuttleworth of Old Warden and Mark Young of Sandy being the principal landowners.
 A succession of Law of Property Acts in the 1920s abolished manorial fines and incidents as well as copyhold land tenure, thus abolishing manors in practically all but name.